 The associated Xcel’s 1% Undergrounding Project was completed in March 2017, moving distribution powerlines including Century Link and Comcast overhead lines.
 The Xcel project has upgraded the overhead street lighting to new street lighting standards, now fed underground.

-Construction in the area began in Fall 2016 and is expected to be completed in November 2017.
+Construction in the area began in Fall 2016 and was substantially completed at the end of 2017.
+Landscaping and other work will be completed in Spring 2018.